ArtifactDB/BiocObjectSchemas/docs/schema_conventions.md

 The `title` and `description` properties should be present.
 These should be strings providing an informative title and description of the artifact.
+For long descriptions, it may be preferable to provide an array of strings in the `_description` property;
+these will be joined into a single `description` string by the [schema resolving action](https://github.com/ArtifactDB/build-schemas-action).

 The `properties` should define the `$schema`, `path` and `is_child` properties. this is most easily done by including one of the [`_common` subschemas](../raw/_common/v1.json) in an `allOf`.